Uzes (people): Later years

 Uzes settled in Marmara, Western Black Sea, Central Black Sea, Central Anatolia and Thrace, most of them hybrid with Turkmens and assimilated to Muslim Oghuz Turks.

 Aftermath

-Some Turkologists including Vasily Radlov proposed that Gagauz people are descendant of Uzes.
+Some Turkologists including Vasily Radlov proposed that Gagauz people and some of the Manav People are descendant of Uzes.
 According to that view the origin of the name Gagauz is Gök Oguz ("Sky Oghuz").
 However this view is not universally accepted by other scholars.